r-forge/coin/pkg/smirnov/README.txt

      two-sample => Smirnov test
    - Report "Exact" or "Approximate" as part of the name of the test (this can be debated)
+   - add formula interface and print data.name / alternative in terms of variable/group level names

  - modifications to ks.test.Rd:
    - use correct names (Kolmogorov-Smirnov vs Smirnov) and cite